Close

 What’s the time difference between the UK and Thailand?

-Depending on the type of holiday you are after, tourists can spend anywhere from a week to a month in Thailand.
-We would recommend a multicentre holiday for a minimum of 10 nights in order to get the best of city living and island relaxation.
+Depending on the type of holiday you're after, tourists can spend anywhere from a week to a month in Thailand.
+We'd recommend a multicentre holiday for a minimum of 10 nights to get the best of city and island living.

 When is the best time to visit Thailand?